UW-INFO442-SP24/sunrise2.0/README.md

 2. **Interactive Diagram:** Educational anatomy diagram with clickable body parts linking to relevant resources.
 3. **Resources:** Videos and written instructions for exercises that target key areas of the body for volleyball players.
 4. **Navigation Bar:** Located at the top for quick navigation through the quiz, diagram, and resources.
-5. **About Page:** Information regarding the purpose and origins of Healthletes.

 ## User Personas